t8js/react-router/README.md

 🔹 A URL builder pattern (like `url('/sections/:id')`) can also be used with `useRouteMatch(pattern)` and `useRouteState(pattern)` to manipulate [URL parameters](#url-parameters) in a type-safe manner.

 [Typed URL parameters state demo](https://codesandbox.io/p/sandbox/qnd87w?file=%2Fsrc%2FShapeSection.tsx)

+🔹 Recap: It's using a typed URL pattern (like with `url()` from `url-shape`) that enables type-safe route handling, which is an optional enhancement.
+Plain `string` routes and `RegExp` route patterns are handled with more generic typing as a baseline sufficient in many cases.